 Although fairly matched, women have the edge when it comes to cleanliness.
 They are more than 1.5% cleaner than the national average, while men were just 0.25% cleaner.

 So, what exactly is the national average?
+How cluttered is the average house?
 We held a magnifying glass to America’s cleaning habits, diving into the level of cleanliness, who’s responsible, and how often it gets accomplished.

 Surprisingly, we found that half of American homes are always clean, while just 1% of Americans never lift a finger and do the dirty work.
 In between these extremes, about 1 in 4 respondents clean once a day and another 23% make at least some effort but let their duties slip on occasion.